zzw-zwzhang/Awesome-of-Time-Series-Prediction/README.md

 ![](https://img.shields.io/badge/Number-6-green)

-A curated list of ... and related resources.
+A curated list of time series prediction and related resources.

 Please feel free to pull requests or open an issue to add papers.